 Clément is a graduate from the Conservatoire Supérieur de Musique et de Danse de Paris and the Accademia Chigiana in Sienna, and was awarded the Prix "Jeune Talent" by the Fondation del Duca (Institut de France / Académie des Beaux-Arts).

 He is both Artistic and Musical Director of Secession Orchestra, which he founded in 2011.
 Taking the ideals of the Viennese Secession movement as the starting point, the repertoire encompasses music from Mahler, Bartók and Debussy through to rarely performed scores to contemporary music.
 Session gives over 50 concerts each year including residencies at venues such as the Musée du Louvre.
 He also created and is Artistic Director of the festivals INTERVALLES in Paris and TERRAQUÉ in Carnac, Brittany.

-As a guest conductor, he has been invited to give concerts by Copenhagen Philharmonic, Norwegian Radio Orchestra, Oslo Philharmonic, Odense Symphony, Orchestre Symphonique de Bretagne, Festival Orchestra of Sofia, Avanti!
+As a guest conductor, he has been invited to give concerts by Helsingborg Symphony Orchestra, Copenhagen Philharmonic, Norwegian Radio Orchestra, Oslo Philharmonic, Odense Symphony, Orchestre Symphonique de Bretagne, Festival Orchestra of Sofia, Avanti!
 Chamber Orchestra Finland, and Bit 20 Bergen.

-Clement makes his Finnish Opera debut in Helsinki this season conducting the Finnish premiere of ‘Innocence’ by Saariaho and will conduct the US premiere with San Francisco Opera in 23/24 season.
+Last season, Clement made his Finnish Opera debut in Helsinki conducting the Finnish premiere of ‘Innocence’ by Saariaho and will conduct the US premiere with San Francisco Opera in 23/24 season.